hyeonhpark/ST558-Project2/MondayAnalysis.md

 month (mnth) was chosen over variable season to minimize the loss of information and also because month was more highly correlated with the response variable (cnt) than season.
 Variables temp and atemp were combined and their average was used in the models.
+Variables day of the week (weekday) and working day were removed from the models due to their irrelevance.
 Thus, the predictor variables used in the models are year (yr), month (mnth), holiday, weather (weathersit), average temperature (average of temp and atemp), humidity (hum), and wind speed (windspeed).

 # Data